stela2502/Singularity_Tutorial/docs/index.md

 For this workshop, we will use the open COSMOS system to build our Apptainer images.
 To do this, you'll need to [download](https://www.cendio.com/thinlinc/download/) Thinlink and log into open COSMOS at cosmos-dt.lunarc.lu.se.

+Building an apptainer image does need superuser rights or at least some elevated rights on the system.
+In other words you can not build an Apptainer image on an HPC platform - even if the platform does support Singulatrity/Apptainer.
+To fix this we deveoped an Apptainer image that has apptainer installed inside: [ImageSmith](https://github.com/stela2502/ImageSmith).

+This image is based on Apline linux as it produces quite slim images and it is installed as a module on COSMOS.
-You can load the necessary module with the following command:
+You can load this module with the following command:

 ```bash
 module load ImageSmith/1.0